Developer-Autodesk/design.automation.inventor-utilities/README.md

 ```

-To check that the index is present you can simply call HasKey on the helper insantce
+To check that the index is present in the NameValueMap you can simply call HasKey on the helper insantce

 ```csharp
 	if (mapHelper.HasKey("StringValue"))